- .Regular Army

 Your initial military training teaches you how to be a soldier, covering everything from fieldcraft to how to handle a rifle.

-If you join as a Junior Soldier (under 17 years and 6 months), you’ll do the basic military training (long) course at Harrogate.
+If you join as a Junior Soldier (under 17 years and 6 months), you’ll do the basic military training (long) course at Harrogate for 49 weeks.

 If you join as a Regular Soldier (over 17 years and 6 months), you’ll do the regular adult basic training.